-When we talk about testing something we talk about going through many instances of a single event which has only slight variation in each instance.
+When we talk about testing something we talk about going through many instances of a single event which has an only a slight variation in each instance.
 Manually going through all of it can be time-consuming hence automation is required.
 As per the rule of thumb in computer science: repetitive tasks must be automated, so geeks have developed a lot of tools respecting the rule.
-These tools involve simple scripts as well as all in one testing suites.
+These tools involve simple scripts as well as all-in-one testing suites.

 1. OWASP ZAP

 The Zed Attack Proxy (ZAP) is an easy-to-use integrated penetration testing tool for finding vulnerabilities in web applications.
 It is designed to be used by people with a wide range of security experience and as such is ideal for developers and functional testers who are new to penetration testing.